armory/documentation/_install_guide/authz.md

 ## Account Access

-To restrict access to an account based on group membership add you'll need to add the `requiredGroupMembership` field to your accounts which is configured in `/opt/spinnaker/config/clouddriver-local.yml`.
+To restrict access to an account based on group membership add you'll need to add the `permissions` field to your accounts which is configured in `/opt/spinnaker/config/clouddriver-local.yml`.

 ```